Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that Rachmaninoff’s Morceaux de fantaisie, op.
+Notes: Satina indicated that Rachmaninoff’s Morceaux de fantaisie, op.
 3, were repeated at the audiences request.
-Satina also notes that the details of this concert were copied from Apetian, p.
+She also noted that the details of this concert were copied from Apetian, p.
 83-84.
 Further details regarding keys and opus numbers are according to Martyn, although Satina was unaware of these.
+An image of the program appears in Val'kova (vol. 1, between pages 228 and 229).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 29 1893 (Julian calendar)

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘Music and Literary Evening’ on this date, noting also two works for cello and piano by Glazunov.
+Notes: The Russian National Museum of Music (formerly known as the Glinka State Central Museum of Musical Culture) has details of a ‘Music and Literary Evening’ on this date, noting also two works for cello and piano by Glazunov.
 Keldysh (p.
-81) notes that the concert was a musical and literary evening in favour of the fund for sanitary canteens at the Moscow Assembly of Doctors.
+81) noted that the concert was a musical and literary evening in favour of the fund for sanitary canteens at the Moscow Assembly of Doctors.
+Val'kova (vol. 1, p.
+124) notes the handwritten program in the RNMM, providing details only for the unnamed piano solo by Rachmaninoff, and the two works by Glazunov for cello (accompanied by Rachmaninoff), the cellist's name indicated as 'Mr. ***'.

 March 30 1893 (Julian calendar)